abdulhamiid/calculator/README.md

 >Math magicians is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to make simple calculations, App also display random math-related quote..

+This **Single Page App** (SPA) was built with ReactJS.
+It has three pages:

+- Home Page
+- Calculator Page
+- Quotes Page

+These pages will display when their links in the navigation bar is clicked without the browser loading thanks to React Router Library.

+On the Calculator Page, the user can perform mathematical operations;

+- Addition
+- Subtraction
+- Multiplication
+- Division

 ## Built With